Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 Thou, God, dost love that we rejoice.

-Let me go upon my way;
+Let me go forth upon my ;

 Thou art my God, I am Thy willing servant